turdus-m3rula/idevicerestore_fork/README.md

   brew install libtool autoconf automake
   ```

-  `idevicerestore` has a few dependencies from the libimobiledevice project.
+  This `idevicerestore` fork has a few dependencies from the libimobiledevice project.
   You will have to build and install the following:
   * [libplist](https://github.com/libimobiledevice/libplist)
   * [libimobiledevice-glue](https://github.com/libimobiledevice/libimobiledevice-glue)